 - Your student will have the experience of living away from home on a school campus.

-- Your student may use the transition year to explore a new part of the country which may influence her ultimate college choice.
+- Your student may use the transition year to explore a new part of the country which may influence their ultimate college choice.

-- Your student will have the opportunity to mature socially, emotionally, academically, and to gain confidence in her abilities.
+- Your student will have the opportunity to mature socially, emotionally, academically, and to gain confidence in their abilities.

 - Your student will be exposed to new students, new perspectives, and have opportunities for new types of personal growth.